MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-apis.md

 This requires that all members of the class hierarchy agree on the return value and parameter types of the **OnNavigatedFrom** method.
 If they disagree, then you should use the version above as the virtual method, and wrap the alternates.

+> [!NOTE]
-Note that your IDL does not need to declare the overridden method.
-See [Implementing overridable methods](/windows/uwp/cpp-and-winrt-apis/xaml-cust-ctrl#implementing-overridable-methods) for more details.
+> Your IDL doesn't need to declare the overridden method.
+For more details, see [Implementing overridable methods](/windows/uwp/cpp-and-winrt-apis/xaml-cust-ctrl#implementing-overridable-methods).

 ## Important APIs
 * [winrt::com_ptr struct template](/uwp/cpp-ref-for-winrt/com-ptr)